BertitSabir/fastapi-crud/README.md

-# Practicapp: FastAPI CRUD Example
+# Fastapi-crud: FastAPI CRUD Example

 A simple CRUD (Create, Read, Update, Delete) API built with FastAPI and SQLModel for practicing API development in Python.